novohispano/fe_nanodegree_classes/04 JavaScript Basics/notes.md

 #### Bracket Notation

 * You can also use brackets to access and set properties in an object.
+* Bracket notation always works.
+Dot notation requires properties that begin with a letter and do not include special characters.

 #### Function syntax

 * Functions are objects in JavaScript.

+#### JSON

+* JavaScript Object Notation.
+JSON is a popular and simple format for storing and transferring nested or hierarchal data.
+* Use a http://jsonlint.com to validate your JSON.

+#### DOM

+* Browsers convert all of the HTML they receive into a JavaScript object called the Document Object Model (DOM).
+* `document` is the JS object that represents the DOM.
+* We can fetch an element with raw JS using `.getElementById(id)` or `.getElementByClass(class)`.
+* You can use `.style` to modify the CSS style of a particular element.